dewi-alliance/hotspot-manufacturers/tapdo-QuantumLink.md

 ## tapdo technologies GmbH

 Application to become an approved third-party manufacturer as per HIP19.
-The submission of a HIP19 application does not guarantee approval.
-All questions must be answered, any missing information will result in delays.

 ## Summary:
 The QuantumLink is a LoRaWAN Helium hotspot developed bei tapdo technologies.